 All the MIHF IDs and all the Device Keys each of which is uniquely associated with one of the MIHF IDs.
 Each Device Key accompanies a Leaf Number.

 A Group Management Database which stores a groups table, a members table and a memberships table.
-The groups table stores the existing groups: It at least has the following three columns: mihf_group_id, group_key and sa_id.
-A row of the table tells that a group designated by the mihf_group_id exists and has the group_key which has the sa_id.
+The groups table stores the existing groups.
+It at least has the following two columns: mihf_group_id and mgk.
+A row of the table tells that a group designated by the mihf_group_id exists and has the mgk for the master group key.
 The members table stores the group members (MNs): It at least has the following three columns: mihf_id, device_key and leaf_number.
 A row of the table tells that an MN designated by the mihf_id exists and has the device_key with the leaf_number.
 And, the memberships table stores associations between the groups and the members: It at least has the following two columns: mihf_group_id and mihf_id A row of the table tells that the MN designated by the mihf_id belongs to the group designated by the mihf_group_id.

 An MIH User generates MIH_Net_Group_Manipulate.request described in 7.4.32 as follows: